Welcome to T-cubed (Tobacco Treatment Tips)

 Transdermal

-(7, 14, 21 mg) Change daily, remove at night (to prevent bizarre dreams), place on a different body part every day.
+(7, 14, 21 mg) Change daily, remove at night/before sleep (to prevent bizarre dreams), place on a different area of skin every day.
 In general, if you smoke a pack or more per day, you need the 21 mg patch.
 Very heavy tobacco users can actually use more than one patch at time.
 The cardiovascular safety of these medications is very well established, in spite of many misconceptions.
+In general nicotine withdrawal is probably results in greater cardiovascular risk than does use or application of a low (compared to smoking) dose of transdermal nicotine

 Side effects: Skin irritation